 Based on December 31, 2021 foreign exchange rates.

-Hertz Global’s live webcast and conference call to discuss its first quarter 2022 results will be held on April 27, 2022, at 5:00 p.m.
+EARNINGS WEBCAST INFORMATION Hertz Global’s live webcast and conference call to discuss its second quarter 2022 results will be held on July 28, 2022, at 8:30 a.m.
 Eastern Time.
 The conference call will be broadcast live in listen-only mode on the company’s investor relations website at IR.Hertz.com.
-If you would like to ask a question, the dial in number for the conference call is (800) 924-0350; access code 7595076.
-Investors are encouraged to dial-in approximately 10 minutes prior to the call.
+If you would like to access the call by phone and ask a question, please go to https://register.vevent.com/register/BI2433af661d3d4b639a2e3512a894d4d6, and you will be provided with dial in details.
+Investors are encouraged to dial-in approximately 15 minutes prior to the call.
 A web replay will remain available on the website for approximately one year.
 The earnings release and related supplemental schedules containing the reconciliations of non-GAAP measures will be available on the Hertz website, IR.Hertz.com.

 Important factors that could affect the Company’s actual results and cause them to differ materially from those expressed in forward-looking statements include, among other things: